-So valued was the tree that it became a recognized as a symbol of good fortune in Judea.
-It is chronicled in the Bible, Quran and ancient literature for its diverse powers, from an aphrodisiac to a contraceptive, and as a cure for a wide range of diseases including cancer, malaria and toothache.
+So valued was the tree that it became recognized as a symbol of good fortune in Judea.
+It is chronicled in the Bible, Quran, and ancient literature for its diverse powers.
+It has allegedly served as both an aphrodisiac and a contraceptive, and as a cure for a wide range of health issues including cancer, malaria, and toothache.

 However, its value was also the source of its demise and eventual extinction.
 The tree so defined the local economy that it became a prime resource for the invading Roman army to destroy.
 Once the Roman Empire took control of the kingdom in 70 AD, the date palms were destroyed in an attempt to cripple the Jewish economy.
-They eventually succeeded and by 500 AD the once plentiful palm had completely disappeared, driven to extinction for the sake of conquest.
+The Romans eventually succeeded and by 500 AD the once plentiful date palm had almost completely disappeared, driven to extinction for the sake of conquest.

-But all was not lost, because in 1963, the late archeologist Yigael Yadin began excavating Masada, a mountaintop fortress built over 2,000 years ago on the shore of the Dead Sea where King Herod built a spectacular palace.
-Masada was the last stand of a small band of Jewish rebels who held out against three Roman legions for several years before committing mass suicide in A.D.
-73.
+But all was not lost, because in 1963, the late archeologist Yigael Yadin began excavating Masada, a mountaintop fortress built over 2,000 years ago on the shore of the Dead Sea, where King Herod built a spectacular palace.
+Masada was the last stand of a small band of Jewish rebels who held out against three Roman legions for several years before committing mass suicide in 73 AD.

 Buried beneath the rubble, Yadin unearthed a small stockpile of seeds stowed in a clay jar dating back 2,000 years.
 For the next four decades, the ancient seeds were kept in a drawer at Tel Aviv's Bar-Ilan University.
 But then, in 2005, botanical researcher Elaine Solowey decided to plant one and see what, if anything, would sprout.